viamrobotics/docs/docs/appendix/try-viam/rover-resources/rover-tutorial-fragments.md

 ## Modify the config

-The fragment you added is read-only, but if you need to modify your rover's config you [overwrite sections of the fragment](/how-tos/one-to-many/#modify-a-fragment).
+The fragment you added is read-only, but if you need to modify your rover's config you can [overwrite sections of the fragment](/how-tos/one-to-many/#modify-a-fragment).

 ## Next steps